Eduardo Francisco Pironio: Death

-Process of canonisation
+Process of beatification

 The approval to commence the cause was granted on 24 March 2006 – which granted him the posthumous title Servant of God – and commenced in Rome on 23 June 2006.
 On 28 June 2006 Cardinal Camillo Ruini, Vicar for the Diocese of Rome, stated in an edict that "with the passing of years, his fame for sanctity has increased, and therefore it has been formally requested that we begin his cause of beatification and canonization".

-The Archdiocesan Tribunal of Buenos Aires initiated the Argentine phase of the beatification process on 22 February 2007 and it heard the testimonies of approximately thirty-three witnesses, bishops, priests, religious men and women, and lay people.
-The diocesan process shall conclude its work in Rome on 11 March 2016; this will result in all documentation being submitted to the Congregation for the Causes of Saints who will commence the "Roman Phase" of the cause.
+The Archdiocesan Tribunal of Buenos Aires initiated the Argentine phase of the beatification process on 22 February 2007 and it heard the testimony of approximately thirty-three witnesses.
+The diocesan process concluded its work in Rome on 11 March 2016 and submitted its documentation to the Congregation for the Causes of Saints.

-Pope Francis named Pironio as Venerable after confirming that the late cardinal lived a life of heroic virtue on 18 February 2022.
+Pope Francis named Pironio "venerable" after confirming that Pironio lived a life of heroic virtue on 18 February 2022.

-The postulator assigned was the Benedictine Giuseppe Tamburrino while the vice-postulator appointed was Professor Beatriz Buzzetti.
+The postulator assigned was the Benedictine Giuseppe Tamburrino and the vice-postulator was Professor Beatriz Buzzetti.

 The miracle required for beatification was brought to the attention of officials of the cause and the formal diocesan process for the investigation of the miracle commenced in 2008; it concluded in August 2014.